apache/camel-k-runtime/examples/cron/README.md

 - Plain

-You have two ways of doing this.
+You have three ways of doing this.

 First approach: